mozsearch/mozsearch/docs/aws.md

 ./infrastructure/aws/build-lambda-indexer-start.sh \
   https://github.com/mozsearch/mozsearch \
   https://github.com/mozsearch/mozsearch-mozilla \
-  config.json \
+  config1.json \
   master \
-  release
+  release1
 ```

 The first three arguments are links to the repositories containing
 Mozsearch and the configuration to use.
 The fourth argument is a branch
 name.
 When scripts check out Mozsearch or the configuration
 repository, they will check out this branch.
 The last argument is used
 to determine which ELB target group will be updated.
-The `release`
+The `release1`
-argument updates the `release-target` target group (which might
+argument updates the `release1-target` target group (which might
 control, for example, `example.com`).
 The `dev` argument updates the
 `dev-target` target group (which might control, for example,
 `dev.example.com`).

 When the script finishes, it generates a file, `/tmp/lambda.zip`, that
 can be uploaded to AWS Lambda using the AWS control panel.
+To update
+an existing lambda task, select that task from the AWS Lambda console,
+scroll down to the "Function code" section, and select "Upload a .zip file"
+from the Actions menu.
+Save your changes and that should be all that
+you need.

+If you're setting up a new Lambda task for a new channel, select "Create Function"
+from the AWS Lambda console.
+Give it a name similar to the others (`start-<channel>-indexer`),
+select Python 3.8 for the Runtime, and use the existing `lambda_indexer_start_role`
+for the execution role.
+This gives the task permissions to create indexer instances.
+Once you hit "Create function", you can use the Actions menu on the "Function code"
+section to upload the zip file.
+Be sure to also edit the "Basic Settings" section
+to set the Handler to `lambda-indexer-start.start` (this refers to the `start`
+function in the `lambda-indexer-start.py` file inside the generated `lambda.zip`),
+and to give it a reasonable timeout (e.g. 1 minute).
+Finally, in the Designer pane at the top, you can add a trigger to control
+how the lambda task gets run.
+For daily cron-job style tasks, add an EventBridge
+trigger using one of the existing "everyday" rules, or create a new one as needed.

 ## Triggering indexing manually